Train2excavate/funny/README.md

          */
         window.requestNotificationPermission = async function() {
             if (!("Notification" in window)) {
-                alert("This browser does not support desktop notification.");
+                showCustomPopup("Error", "This browser does not support desktop notification.");
                 return;
             }